 Goods are the things that people use to satisfy their needs or wants.
-Goods can be of different types and can be produced through different methods such as production process in the factory, agricultural procedures, mining activities, manufacturing, etc.
+Goods can be of different types and can be produced through different methods such as production processes in the factory, agricultural procedures, mining activities, manufacturing, etc.

 There are different types of goods.
-In this article, you will learn several different types of goods.
+In this article, you will learn about several different types of goods.

 #1.
 Digital Goods